Actipro/WPF-Controls/Documentation/topics/nuget.md

 ---
 # NuGet Packages and Feeds

-Actipro provides NuGet packages for its WPF Control assemblies so that they can easily be consumed by .NET projects and later updated.
+Actipro provides NuGet packages for its @@PlatformName Control assemblies so that they can easily be consumed by .NET projects and later updated.

 The NuGet packages include .NET 5+, .NET Core 3.1, and .NET Framework 4.5.2+ variations of the assemblies.
 When a package is referenced, NuGet will use the best variation for your target platform.

 ## Actipro NuGet Packages

-The following are Actipro's NuGet packages for WPF and each one's package dependencies.
+The following are Actipro's NuGet packages for @@PlatformName and each one's package dependencies.
 See the [Deployment](deployment.md) topic for a mapping of each Actipro product to redistributable assemblies, and their containing NuGet package where appropriate.

 ### ActiproSoftware.Controls.WPF Package

-A quick way to reference all of Actipro's WPF Control product packages ([view on nuget.org](https://www.nuget.org/packages/ActiproSoftware.Controls.WPF)).
+A quick way to reference all of Actipro's @@PlatformName Control product packages ([view on nuget.org](https://www.nuget.org/packages/ActiproSoftware.Controls.WPF)).
 Dependencies include:

 - `ActiproSoftware.Controls.WPF.BarCode`
 - `ActiproSoftware.Controls.WPF.Charts`